KSP-RO/RP-1/README.md

                                             # set this part to.
                                             # This prevents you from using unrealistic
                                             # sized avioncs units early on.

+                SASServiceLevel = 0         # The service level of the built in SAS Module.
+                                            # All procedural avionics units have SAS modules,
+                                            # this value can range from 0-3
             }
             TECHLIMIT # Guidance Unit (Early), 1m
                       # An example of another, more efficient